NguyenAndrew/mof-java/README.md

 This library provides two libraries to use:

-1. Mock Coach (Default), library used to quickly write tests, and reduce complexities in business logic.
+1. **Mock Coach (Default)**, library used to quickly write tests, and reduce complexities in business logic.
 Takes a "test improves business logic, and business logic improves test" approach.
-2. Mock Coach Legacy (Backup), library used to write tests quickly (slightly slower and less automated than default approach), where code can't be refactored or is too costly to refactor.
+2. **Mock Coach Legacy (Backup)**, library used to write tests quickly (slightly slower and less automated than default approach), where code can't be refactored or is too costly to refactor.

-Both versions of Mock Coach are compatible with both TDD and non-TDD approaches.
+**Both versions of Mock Coach are compatible with both TDD and non-TDD approaches**.
 This library helps augment the testing process, while letting the user choose "when" and "how often" to test.

 * Mock Coach (Default) provides cleaner unit tests, and takes a hands-on approach to cleaner business logic.
 * Mock Coach (Legacy) provides cleaner unit tests, and a hands-off approach on the business logic.